Cup holders have evolved from being a curiosity to a critical necessity in todayís automobiles.

 This spacer would install over the mounting bolt, between the arm rest and the cup holder bracket.
 This would and ensure that the bolts mounting force would be transferred to the bottom of the counter sink of the doors arm rest. (red arrow photograph below)

 Tighten bolt.
-Red arrow show location of bracket with leather protector.
+Green arrow show location of bracket with leather protector.

 Cup holder in the open position.